Football Tutorial

 Q21.
 How to Perform a case-insensitive global replacement in JavaScript?

-case-insensitive replacement.
-Notice that the word Red (with capital R) is also
+The letters gi after the forward slash indicates to do global case-insensitive replacement.
+Notice that the word Red (with capital R) is also replaced with green.

 var myString = "A Red bottle with a red liquid is on a red table";